regulatory-genomics/regulatory-genomics.github.io/tools/index.md

 ---
 title: Tools
 nav:
-  order: 2
+  order: 3
   tooltip: Software, datasets, and more
 ---

-# {% include icon.html icon="fa-solid fa-wrench" %}Projects
+# {% include icon.html icon="fa-solid fa-wrench" %}Computational resources

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+We build open-sourced computational tools to facilitate and accelerate research, innovation, and problem-solving in the field of regulatory genomics.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+By providing these tools freely and openly, we aim to foster collaboration, reproducibility, and transparency in scientific and technological endeavors, and empower individuals and communities to tackle some of the most pressing challenges in their research.

-{% include tags.html tags="publication, resource, website" %}
+{% include tags.html tags="software, resource, website" %}

 {% include search-info.html %}